mubaraqwahab/thinkdev/src/decks/06-bindings-again.md

 <section data-auto-animate>

-We can also bind multiple names to the same value:
+We can also bind a name to the value of another name:

 <pre data-id="varbind"><code data-line-numbers data-trim class="language-js">
 let x = 5